ioerror/vula/IPv6.testing.md

 ## Testing default route encryption

-If a vula peer's current default route is via the configured IP of a vula peer, it will automatically route all internet traffic to it over vula.
+If a vula peer's current default route for IPv4 or IPv6 is via the configured IP of a vula peer, it will automatically route all internet traffic to that peer over vula.
 If the router is configured to announce its own ULA suffix, and performs NAT or NPTv6 from these IPs to the internet, vula default gateway encryption will work automatically.

 However, if the network is configured to use public IP addresses, vula will, by default, not accept these IPs.
 As a result, IPv6 connectivity will currently be